santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 5 Notes.md

 2. What it does

 ```
-They use natural language processing (NLP) to generate conversations and respond with relevant answers that mimic human speech.
-Both ChatGPT and GPT-4 can chat with you, answer follow-up questions, challenge incorrect information and perform tasks such as writing text and generating code and other outputs.
+- "Both ChatGPT and GPT-4 can chat with you, answer follow-up questions, challenge incorrect information and perform tasks such as writing text and generating code and other outputs."
+- "ChatGPT can only provide answers based on the information it has been trained with and does not have the ability to search the internet for new information."

 https://www.esafety.gov.au/key-topics/esafety-guide/chatgpt-and-gpt-4
 ```